MW 45x35 / N38 - neodymium magnet

 - They exhibit extremely high magnetic induction on the surface of the magnet,

-- Wide application in modern technologies – are utilized in HDD drives, electric drive mechanisms, medical apparatus or other advanced devices.
+- Wide application in the industry of new technologies – are utilized in HDD drives, electric motors, medical apparatus and other highly developed apparatuses.

 Disadvantages of neodymium magnets: